griffithlab/rnaseq_tutorial_wiki/Integrated-Assignment-Answers.md

 2.)
 If you don’t have that information, then you can subset the FASTA file and run a quick alignment.
 Plot the fragment distribution from this subset and use those numbers for the full alignment
 3.)
 We were told that the average insert size for these samples is 150 bp and the reads are 36bp long. so --mate-inner-distance= 150-2x(36)=78=~80bp

-Refer to this diagram to figure out what the mate inner distance should be
+Refer to this diagram to figure out what the mate inner distance should be:

 ```
 PE reads                     R1--------->                <---------R2